navyasri-8/Hotstar_Clone/README.md

 # Hotstar_Clone
-Created with CodeSandbox using HTML, CSS and Javascript
+Created Hotstar clone using HTML, CSS and Javascript